westandskif/rate-mirrors/README.md

 The tool uses the following info:

+- submarine cable connections
+- number of internet exchanges per country and distances to weight country connections
 - continents to naively assume countries of the same continent are directly linked
-- number of internet exchanges per country and distances to weight country connections; thanks to [github.com/telegeography/www.internetexchangemap.com](https://github.com/telegeography/www.internetexchangemap.com)
-- submarine cable connections, thanks to [github.com/telegeography/www.submarinecablemap.com](https://github.com/telegeography/www.submarinecablemap.com)

 ### e.g. steps for arch: